Who is “the Eunuch” in Isaiah 56?

 When reading Isaiah 56:3-7, the reader is left with the impression that the righteous gentiles who keep the Sabbath of YHVH, would have doubts that the Lord would accept them.
 This article will challenge the translation of the Hebrew word saris commonly translated as “eunuch” and will bring the reader to the true message of YHVH.

 And let not the son of the foreigner who has joined himself to Yehovah speak, saying, ‘Yehovah has certainly separated me from His people,’ nor let the eunuch say, ‘Look I am a dry tree.’
 For thus said Yehovah, To the eunuchs who guard My Shabbats, and have chosen what pleases Me, and are holding onto My covenant: to them I shall give in My house and within My walls a place and a name better than that of sons and daughters – I give them an everlasting name that is not cut off.
-Also the sons of the foreigner who join themselves to Yehovah, to serve Him, and to love the Name of Yehovah, to be His servants, all who guard the Shabbat, and not profane it, and are holding onto My covenant – them I shall bring to My set-apart mountain, and let them rejoice in My house of prayer.
+Also the sons of the foreigner who join themselves to Yehovah, to serve Him, and to love the Name of Yehovah, to be His servants, all who guard the Shabbat, and not profane it, and are holding onto My covenant – them I shall bring to My set-apart mountain and let them rejoice in My house of prayer.
 Their ascending offerings and their slaughtering are accepted on My slaughter-place, for My house is called a house of prayer for all the peoples.
 (Isaiah 56:3-7)

+First, let us consider the Hebrew word for “foreigner” or “stranger” as it is commonly translated in Isaiah 56.
+When a reader encounters the words “foreigner” or “stranger” the first perception that comes to mind is that a gentile of a non-Jewish descent is meant in the text.
+And in some cases, it is so.
 However, there are three Hebrew words that are commonly translated as “foreigner” or “stranger” and they are ger, toshav, and neikar.
 Ger is a gentile who has accepted the faith in the God of Avraham, Yitschak, and Ya’akov, and has become part of the nation of Israel; in other words, a ger is a convert.

 Another word for foreigner is toshav and as seen in Gen 23:4, where Avraham called himself a ger and toshav.
-And indeed he was a ger, a convert, because YHVH took him out of the Babylon, but he was also a toshav, because he was travelling in the land of Kana’an from place to place, and was considered by the locals as such: a traveler.
+And indeed, he was a ger, a convert, because YHVH took him out of the Babylon, but he was also a toshav, because he was travelling in the land of Kana’an from place to place and was considered by the locals as such: a traveler.
 So, toshav means a traveler.
+In our prophecy in Isaiah 56, however, a different Hebrew word is used behind “stranger” and that is נֵכָר neikar.
+This word can be found in Gen 35:2, Gen 35:4, Deu 32:12, Jos 24:20, etc., where it is always associated with paganism.
+But probably the best place to find its true and literal meaning is in Mal 2:11, as we read,

 Yehudah has acted treacherously, and an abomination has been done in Israel and in Yerushalayim, for Yehudah has profaned what is set-apart to Yehovah – which He had loved – and has married the daughter of a foreign god.
 (Mal 2:11)

 So, how do we translate the Hebrew word נֵכָר neikar?
 The medieval Tanak commentator Rashi (Shlomo Yitzchaki, 1040 – 1105) translates neikar as “estranged one” whose deeds have become estranged from his Father in heaven.
 According to Rashi, both a gentile and an Israelite apostate are meant in the Hebrew word neikar — [this we find in Mechilta].
 Therefore, we can translate neikar as an estranged or alienated one; and a native Israelite, who was once in the faith but is no longer, is also a neikar.
+In Isaiah 56, however, we find the word neikar in an entirely different context.
+We read, the sons of the neikars who join themselves to Yehovah, to serve Him, and to love the Name of Yehovah.
+“Who” here can only possibly refer to the sons of the neikars, not to the neikars (heathens) themselves, who have chosen to leave their pagan culture and joined themselves to YHVH to serve Him together with His people.
+The classical example of such a choice of faith is the former Moabite Ruth, the great-grandmother of King David and Yeshua the Messiah.
+We read,

 Do not urge me to leave you, or to go back from following after you.
 For wherever you go, I go; and wherever you stop over, I stop over.
 Your people is my people, and your Elohim is my Elohim.
 Where you die, I die, and there I shall be buried.
 Yehovah do so to me, and more also – for death itself parts you and me.
 (Rth 1:16-17)

 The next word in question is “eunuch”, סָרִיס saris in Hebrew.
 If saris means “eunuch” (as commonly translated), it seems that the anxiety of the saris is that as a dry tree is unable to bring forth fruits, so is he unable to bring forth fruits.
 And since he cannot bring forth offspring, the Lord will certainly separate him from His people.
 That makes a little sense.
 Such a loose interpretation based on a poor translation of the word סָרִיס saris in Isaiah 56 distorts the true meaning of YHVH’s message to the converts.
+Furthermore, if סָרִיס saris means “eunuch”, where can we find it in the Hebrew Scripture with the meaning of “one who is castrated”?
+Actually, nowhere.
+None of the occurrences of the Hebrew word saris can even be remotely related to “eunuch”, one who is castrated or mutilated.
+Wherever the word סָרִיס saris is translated as “eunuch” is nothing less than an assumption on the part of the translators influenced by the practice in the pagan cultures to castrate the officers in charge of harems, the women’s headquarters.
+However, no such a practice can be found in Israel, nor is it found anywhere in the Torah.
+Nor should we translate the word סָרִיס saris in Isaiah 56 as “eunuch”.

 There are only two occurrences in Deu 23:1 and Lev 21:17-20 in which the Hebrew text indeed speaks of castrated males, but no particular Hebrew word is used, let alone סָרִיס saris.
+However, we can see how the translators have rendered סָרִיס saris (in places other than Isaiah 56:3-7) with its literal and correct meaning, as follows:

 chamberlains: Est 1:10, Est 1:12, Est 1:15, Est 2:21, Est 4:4-5, Est 6:2, Est 6:14, Est 7:9;